 A semester in New York City gives St. Lawrence students the opportunity to experience all that the Big Apple has to offer.
 Students will have the opportunity to attend the plays and concerts, visit the museums and galleries, watch the games and parades for which the city is famous.

-St. Lawrence University students will have the opportunity to participate in a dynamic semester-long internship program in New York City.
+Students have the opportunity to participate in a dynamic semester-long internship program in New York City.
 Students will select either a finance or non-profit and arts management academic concentration and will spend four full days each week gaining a deeper understanding of their selected field through an internship experience.
 Field trips and classes will round out the remainder of each week.

 English 3040: Literary Studies: Approaching New York City (Director’s Course, 2017-18) (1 unit)